resource-watch/ocean-watch-data/widgets/ocn_025_rw0_ocean_related_ndcs/README.md

-# Ocean-related measures in NDCs widget
+# Ocean and Climate Change Widget
 This file describes the data and processing behind the [Ocean-related measures in NDCs](https://bit.ly/3mu2dnC) on [Ocean Watch](https://oceanwatchdata.org)

 ## Style and Fuction